Ohio Food and Farm Policy

 Supporting Agriculture That Pays Ecosystem Dividends

-Ohio is seventh in the nation in the number of organic producers and second only to California in the amount of land in transition to organic.
+Ohio is seventh in the nation in the number of organic producers.
 OEFFA supports investing in Ohio’s growing organic sector by expanding organic research, education, extension services, and resources for farmers transitioning to organic.

 Facilitating Agriculture for the Next Generation